BaxterKrug/TimeTwister/README.md

 - Manage up to three concurrent event timers with start, pause, reset, and preset controls.
 - Toggle announcements and timers on or off per event without deleting content.
 - Upload, preview, and display images alongside each event.
+- Built-in buzzer support with manual triggers and per-event auto buzz when timers expire.
 - Dedicated control dashboard (`/`) and display view (`/display`) designed for kiosk/projector setups.

 ## Prerequisites